opentelecoms-org/drupal-mod-jscommunicator/README.txt

 Unpack the libraries API into your Drupal 7 modules directory

+Unpack the ArbiterJS module into your Drupal 7 modules directory

 Unpack the jssip module into your Drupal 7 modules directory

 Unpack this jscommunicator module into your Drupal 7 modules directory